gwu-libraries/python-camp/_sources/intro.md

 ## When and Where?

-For the **{{ current_semester }}** term, Python Camp will be take place according to the following schedule.
+In the fall of 2024, Python Camp will be offered on two separate occasions.
+The curriculum for both Camps is identical.
+Please apply to the one that works best for you. **Please do not apply to both Camps.** Applicants not accepted to the November 2024 Python Camp will be considered for December 2024.

+### {{ camp_name }}

 {{ schedule }}

+### {{ camp_name2 }}

+{{ schedule2 }}

 ## How Do I Apply?

 Because demand is typically high and space is limited, we give priority to those who consider themselves beginners at programming, who have not recently learned a language similar to Python (_e.g._, R), and who don't currently have other opportunities to learn Python through their coursework at GW.

+To apply, please submit the application form for the Camp you wish to attend below.
+There is a separate application form for each camp.
+If you wish to be considered for both, please apply only to the November 2024 camp.
+Those we cannot accommodate in November will automatically be considered for the December 2024 camp.

-To apply, please submit the {{ application_url }} by **{{ application_deadline }}**.
+{{ camp_name }} {{ application_url }}.
+Applications are due by **{{ application_deadline }}**.

+{{ camp_name2 }} {{ application_url2 }}.
+Applications are due by **{{ application_deadline2 }}**.

 Decisions will be announced within two weeks of the application deadline.

 If Python Camp isn't right for you, or if we can't accommodate you this time, GW Libraries offers other opportunities to learn Python every semester.
 Check out our [events page](https://library.gwu.edu/events) for more info.

 ## Acknowledgments

-Python Camp is made possible by the contributions and support of many present and former colleagues at GW LAI, including Daphna Atias, Debbie Bezanson, Alex Boyd, Rachel Burley, Ricky Graham, Dan Kerchner, Josh McDonald, Marcus Peerman, Robin Pokorski, Megan Potterbusch, Dolsy Smith, Max Turer, and Laura Wrubel.
+Python Camp is made possible by the contributions and support of many present and former colleagues at GW LAI, including Daphna Atias, Debbie Bezanson, Emily Blumenthal, Alex Boyd, Rachel Burley, Ricky Graham, Dan Kerchner, Josh McDonald, Marcus Peerman, Robin Pokorski, Megan Potterbusch, Dolsy Smith, Max Turer, and Laura Wrubel.

 The Python Camp curriculum draws inspiration from Professor Lorena Barba's OpenEdX course [Get Data Off the Ground with Python](https://openedx.seas.gwu.edu/courses/course-v1:GW+EngComp1+2018/about), as well as the pedagogy and curricula of [The Carpentries](https://carpentries.org/).